gerrit-coder/test/gerrit/README.md

 ### First Time Setup

-1. **Build the Docker image** (this will take 5-15 minutes to download Gerrit WAR and build the plugin):
+1. **Build the Docker image** (downloads pre-built artifacts, takes 1-3 minutes):
    ```bash
    ./gerrit.sh build
    ```

+   **Note**: This only downloads pre-built files - no compilation or building of source code is performed.

 2. **Start Gerrit**:
    ```bash